hahadenny/denny_task/README.md

 ### 6. Testing different user and admin settings

-You can change user and admin settings in .env file
+You can change test user and admin settings in .env file

 ```bash
 vi .env